Taking girls abroad

-The Travelling Abroad Grant is for adult Leaders working towards the Travelling Abroad module of the Going Away With Scheme.
+The Travelling Abroad grant is for adult leaders working on the Travelling Abroad module of the Going Away With scheme.

-Leaders can apply for a grant of £100 to subsidise the cost of their travel and accommodation.
+You can apply for a grant of £100 towards you travel and accommodation.
 A £200 grant is available if you're meeting Guides from another country or doing a community project.

 Do the Travelling Abroad module

 Learn all you need to know to take girls on residentials abroad.

 'We painted a fountain, an old prison and a playground, set up an exhibition and went to an amazing democracy festival. '